-Just like any other technology-related industry, home automation devices keep evolving rapidly; so rapidly 2023 is considered to be the year of smart home.
+Just like any other technology-related industry, home automation devices keep evolving rapidly; so rapidly 2024 is considered to be the year of the smart homes.

 If you already own a home automation system expandable for more devices, here’s a quick list of 5 ideas on how you can make your home even smarter than before.